hobertho/initiator/README.md

 ```

 ## How To Use
-There's only one API route for the moment.
+There's only one API route at the moment.
 In order to obtain the html text from website, use:

 ```
 [GET] http://localhost:8080/scrapper/?link=http://google.com